Medical questions & health advice by licensed doctors

-"Why should one track their body temperature?
+"Why should one track their body temperature?"

 Is it a good idea to track your body temperature?
 I've read somewhere online that keeping a close eye on your body temperature is actually a pretty good way to watch your general health and watch for problems, but I don't understand how or why that would be true.

 In other words, temperature can be monitored when you feel that you are ill, because it can be one sign among others that your body is fighting off an infection.
 However, this is little utility to monitoring your temperature when you are feeling well.
 As always the diagnosis and the management of any particular condition will require a physical examination by your personal physician.
 Any time that you are concerned that you are ill, the best idea is to schedule a visit with your primary care doctor.

-If you think you may have a medical emergency, call your doctor or (in the United States) 911 immediately.
+Zocdoc Answers is for general informational purposes only and is not a substitute for professional medical advice.
+If you think you may have a medical emergency, call your doctor (in the United States) 911 immediately.
 Always seek the advice of your doctor before starting or changing treatment.
 Medical professionals who provide responses to health-related questions are intended third party beneficiaries with certain rights under Zocdoc’s Terms of Service.